matteoicardi/LifeInChrist/1stHolyCommunion/Resourcesfor1stHolyCommunion.md

 - [The Sacrament of Reconciliation](https://youtu.be/h2RVNCAGofo) - Bishop Robert Barron on the meaning and necessity of Confession.

-- [A Funny & Honest Take on Confession](https://youtu.be/0U5Zp9XgF4Q) - Fr.
+- [How to Go to Confession (COMPLETE Step-by-Step Catholic Guide)](https://www.youtube.com/watch?v=a0sNNXaHwVY) - Fr.
 Michael David Moses gives a short, humorous and practical encouragement about going to Confession.

 ### For children